kuzzleio/kuzzle-plugin-prometheus/README.md

 ### Configuration

-You can find sample configuration files for this plugin and Prometheus scraping job in `demo` folder.
+You can find sample configuration files for this plugin and the Prometheus scraping job in the `demo` folder.

 #### Plugin

-This plugin is configurable using the Kuzzle configuration file `kuzzlerc`.
+This plugin is configurable using the `kuzzlerc` Kuzzle configuration file.

 ```json
   "plugins": {